Regan298/Disaster-Master/Architectural Design.md

 ##### Performance (Concerns 1, 6):

 For communication between the server and the database we will be using socket.io for Node.js.
 It will be set up as a constant connection between the server and clients (HQ and NGOS), allowing clients to listen to updates from the server.
 This will run concurrently as a seperate thread to ensure consistent performance for messaging.
 It is also important for communication events to not use much bandwidth to allow for use in locations where only a low bandwidth network is available.
-On socket.io's official website[1] they boast as "the fastest and most reliable real-time engine", further research[2] tests in the worst case scenario using a single core CPU server with 1GB of memory on a 4Mbps network.
+On socket.io's official website they boast as "the fastest and most reliable real-time engine", further research tests in the worst case scenario using a single core CPU server with 1GB of memory on a 4Mbps network.
 Their tests show socket.io "easily" handling 1600 connections in these conditions with a peak of 7.9% CPU usage and ~475MB of memory utilisation.
-The maximum broadcast time was 2s, averaging at 300ms.
+The maximum broadcast time was 2s, averaging at 300ms[1].
 These results show that socket.io will be easily be able to handle the worst environment our program will be run in.

 ##### Error Recovery (Concerns 7, 10, 11):